 D. Licensee shall notify HUD immediately upon discovering any breach or suspected breach of security or any disclosure of subject data to unauthorized parties or agencies.

 E. Licensee agrees that representatives of HUD have the right to make unannounced and unscheduled inspections of the Licensee’s facility, including any associated computer center, to evaluate compliance with the terms of this License and the requirements of the Privacy Act of 1974.

+F. Licensee agrees that an officer of the licensee with special responsibility and expertise in the field of information security will consult with the Principal Project Officer and if necessary will inspect any or all relevant data systems to ascertain compliance with the data security plan of the original application for the data license, the data security requirements of this agreement, and the data security policies of the organization.
+The information security officer of the licensee shall report annually to HUD on the status of project compliance with the plan, the requirements, and the policies referenced in the previous sentence.

-F. Any person who knowingly or willfully requests or obtains any record concerning an
+G. Any person who knowingly or willfully requests or obtains any record concerning an

 individual from an agency under false pretenses shall be subject to criminal penalties under the Privacy Act and may be subject to prosecution under other statutes such as 18 U.S.C. § 494, § 495, and § 1001.
 In the event of improper use or disclosure of HUD data, the Licensee agrees to report the incident immediately to HUD and to cooperate fully with HUD.
 Waiting over 24 hours after learning of an improper disclosure to report to HUD shall be considered a violation of the license agreement,

-OMB Control Number 2528-0297

-G. (1) “Operation of a system of records,” as used in this clause, means the performance of any of the activities associated with maintaining the system of records, including the collection, use, and dissemination of records.
+H. (1) “Operation of a system of records,” as used in this clause, means the performance of any of the activities associated with maintaining the system of records, including the collection, use, and dissemination of records.

 “Record,” as used in this clause, means any item, collection, or grouping of information about an individual that is maintained by an agency, including, but not limited to, education, financial transactions, medical history, and criminal or employment history and that contains the person’s name, or the identifying number, symbol, or other identifying particular assigned to the individual, such as a fingerprint or voice print or a photograph.